1. Who should promote “Business improvement”?

 Things are going on in the trenches.
 Only the people in the trenches know the business.

 This is quite natural.
 For example, a man in a company orders the development of a Business system.
-Six months later.
-The man will be cursing the system developers because ‘They know anything about the business!’… Although this may happen often in the real world, they would never be able to fully understand…
+Six months later the man will be cursing the system developers because ‘They don’t know anything about the business!’… Although this may happen often in the real world, they would never be able to fully understand…

 - Are you going to re-do the specifications?
 No way!
 It will cost too much!